screwdriver-cd/guide/docs/cluster-management/configure-buildcluster-queue-worker.md

 }
 ```

 Note:
-1. Queues suffixed with dlr are deadletter queues.
-We use rabbitmq in-built deadletter queue mechanism for a retry with delay in case of errors.
+1. Queues suffixed with `dlr` are deadletter queues.
+We use the built-in rabbitmq deadletter queue mechanism for a retry with delay in case of errors.
    Deadletter queues are used in case of any [error](https://github.com/screwdriver-cd/buildcluster-queue-worker/blob/master/receiver.js#L116)
    in consuming the message and pushing to Kubernetes cluster for build processing.
 When a message is `nack'd` it goes to dlr queues via deadletter
    routing key configuration and re-pushed to actual queue after a delay of 5s (per below configuration).